grace-notes/website/contents/topics/life-of-christ.md

 (i) People tests, including:

-· Hypersensitivity on your part and the part of others.
+&bull; Hypersensitivity on your part and the part of others.

-· Role model arrogance and iconoclastic arrogance.
+&bull; Role model arrogance and iconoclastic arrogance.

-· Rejection by others.
+&bull; Rejection by others.

-· Gossip.
+&bull; Gossip.

-· Unfair authority.
+&bull; Unfair authority.

-· Racism.
+&bull; Racism.

 (j) The emotional complex of sins: fear, worry, hatred, guilt, self-pity.